triptone/jqLipsum/README.md

 jqLipsum - jQuery plugin
 ========================

-This jQuery plugin generate Lorem ipsum strings into the selected elements
+This is a jquery plugin which generates Lorem ipsum into the html content.
+Which could be very useful to keep main html codes clean.

 Usage
 -----